 - How will the corona virus affect the future of work?
 (Jim Stroud Podcast)

 - Possible Recruiting Impacts From the Coronavirus Scare (ERE)

 - Coronavirus and its impact on the recruitment industry (Onrec)

 Want more recruitment marketing resources to help you navigate the COVID-19 outbreak?
 Check out our information hub.

 Posted by Shannon O'Shea

-Shannon is a Marketing Coordinator at Recruitics with a background in communication, copywriting, and sales.
+Shannon is a Marketing Manager at Recruitics with a background in communication, copywriting, and sales.
 A graduate of Emerson College with a degree in Political Communication and Marketing, Shannon enjoys finding new ways to merge her passions for research and analytics with her love of creative writing and design.
 When she's not at her desk, you can usually find her in her backyard with her dog Molly, hanging out with family and friends, or binge-watching documentaries on Netflix.